 Most AI applications in production today do not run models locally.
 Instead, they connect to AI services through REST APIs, chaining multiple calls together into pipelines that handle everything from image generation to text analysis.
-Wireflow simplifies this process by letting you visually connect AI model APIs into multi-step pipelines without writing backend code.
+Wireflow simplifies this process by letting you visually connect AI model APIs into multi-step pipelines, then execute them programmatically through a single REST endpoint.
 This guide walks through the core patterns for building AI pipelines with REST APIs, whether you prefer code or a visual node editor.

 What Is an AI Pipeline?